Vagrant Snapshot Tutorial

 You use these commands from the VM folder of your local machine, like:

-Push and pop are used for quick switching between the states.
+Use push and pop for quick switching between the states.

 vagrant snapshot push

-vagrant ssh to work on your projest, and once you feel you need to roll back, use the
+vagrant ssh to work on your project, and once you feel you need to roll back, use the

-vagrant snapsot pop.
-Vagrant deleteds your snapshot once you roll back to it, so if you want to save it, use
+vagrant snapshot pop.
+Vagrant deletes your snapshot once you roll back to it, so if you want to save it, use

-vagrant snapshot push — inversion of the vagrant snapshot push, it restores the pushed state
+vagrant snapshot push, it restores the pushed state.

 --[no-]provision – to force running (or not running ) provision while using push and pop, example: